The 2015 Construction Design and Management Regulations

-As a Design and Project Management Company, Capita PROjEN are extremely well placed to support our clients through the process of migrating from the CDM 2007 to the CDM 2015 Regulations.
+As a Design and Project Management Company, PM PROjEN are extremely well placed to support our clients through the process of migrating from the CDM 2007 to the CDM 2015 Regulations.
 Key changes to Regulations included the removal of the CDM Coordinator and increased responsibility for the Client and the Principal Designer, (a new duty holder in the 2015 Regulations).

-The good news is that Capita PROjEN are able to support these duty holders with advice and assistance in complying with the revised CDM regulations and many of the other important regulations that help keep construction sites safe.
-Capita PROjEN have always adopted CDM as best practice and will continue to influence other industries to adopt a safer way of working.
+The good news is that PM PROjEN are able to support these duty holders with advice and assistance in complying with the revised CDM regulations and many of the other important regulations that help keep construction sites safe.
+PM PROjEN have always adopted CDM as best practice and will continue to influence other industries to adopt a safer way of working.
 As RoSPA Award Winners since 2001, we are committed to managing, promoting and enhancing Health and Safety in the construction industry and the protection of the Environment.

 CDM 2015 has had an impact on the industry, as does most change, however change in this case can be seen as a positive.
 The challenge has been to deliver the change with a smooth transition over the 6 month period April to October 2015 as the CDM Coordinator was phased out and the new Principal Designer role was established.

 The following duty holder roles are summarised from the CONIAC (Construction Industry Advisory Committee) guidance which is freely available to download.

 - Clients – CDM 2015 defines a Client as anyone for whom a construction project is carried out.
 Unlike CDM 2007, the new regulations apply to both domestic and commercial Clients.
 A commercial Client is an organisation or individual for whom a construction project is carried out in connection with a business, whether the business operates for profit or not.
 Examples of commercial Clients are schools, retailers and landlords.